 7. Re-engage your senses

 I know what I said in tip three.
 The kids with their disposables, the adults sporting their latest SLR and a bag full of lenses.
 I’m all for re-living memories through snapshots and video footage once you’re back home.
 Hell, I’m a blogger a phone or camera is never too far away for life documentation on every social media platform imaginable.
 However, do remember to put the camera down and enjoy the moment.

 There is so much to look at when out on a game drive.
-Using your ears will add a whole new dimension to your safari.
+Using your ears will add a whole new dimension to your African safari.
 Trust me the safari soundtrack is bloody awesome!
 In the distance you may just hear the grunting warthogs or barking zebras.